Boundary amenability and measure equivalence rigidity among two-dimensional Artin groups of hyperbolic type: Measure equivalence rigidity and applications

-\emph{We now complete the proofs of our main results regarding boundary amenability and measure equivalence rigidity in the realm of $2$-dimensional Artin groups of hyperbolic type.
-We also give applications to orbit equivalence rigidity, rigidity of certain von Neumann algebras associated to measure-preserving actions of Artin groups, lattice embeddings of Artin groups and cocycle superrigidity from higher-rank lattices to $2$-dimensional Artin groups of hyperbolic type.}
+\emph{We now complete the proofs of our main results regarding measure equivalence rigidity in the realm of $2$-dimensional Artin groups of hyperbolic type, and give applications to orbit equivalence rigidity and lattice embeddings of Artin groups.}